Back

 2. Will it fit my budget?

-It is important to be realistic about the budget — you won’t get any serious offers for one thousand dollars.
-But if you have a budget of around 40 thousand — enough to develop an MVP — a reliable agency will tell you something like this: we can implement the following features, but it won’t be enough for anything more.
-Keep in mind that no one will tell you the exact number at the discussion stage.
+It is important to be realistic about the budget — you won’t get any serious offers for a thousand dollars.
+But if you have a budget of around $40,000 — enough to develop an MVP — a reliable agency will tell you something like this: we can implement the following features, but it won’t be enough for anything more.
+Keep in mind, no one will tell you the exact number at the discussion stage.
 The final price will be confirmed only after the design is ready.
 But if in the beginning they are already trying to talk you into increasing the budget or, on the contrary, promising mountains of gold for nothing — stay away from contractors like that.

 3. What’s the best way to make my product?